IT Glossary / Cybersecurity

 Authentication that requires multiple verification factors, such as a password and mobile prompt.
 MFA is a core pillar of Zero Trust security and is typically rolled out through managed security services to prevent phishing-driven ransomware attacks.

-• Gaps in security or reliability because MFA (Multi-Factor Authentication) is not implemented correctly.
+• Projects stall because MFA (Multi-Factor Authentication) is not clearly owned or explained.

 Next step